implydata/druid-public/docs/tutorials/tutorial-retention.md

 ## Load the example data

-For this tutorial, we'll be using the Wikipedia edits sample data, with an ingestion task spec that will create a separate segment for each hour in the input data.
+For this tutorial, we'll be using the koalastothemax.com usage analytics data, with an ingestion task spec that will create a separate segment for each hour in the input data.

 The ingestion spec can be found at `quickstart/tutorial/retention-index.json`.
 Let's submit that spec, which will create a datasource called `retention-tutorial`: